-The half-life of the parent is about two hours, while the half-life of MHD is about nine hours.
+The half-life of the parent is about 2 hours, while the half-life of MHD is about 9 hours.

 Weight-adjusted MHD clearance decreases as age and weight increases, approaching that of adults.
-The mean weight-adjusted clearance in children 2 years-<4 years of age is approximately 80% higher on average than that of adults.
+The mean weight-adjusted clearance in children 2 years to < 4 years of age is approximately 80% higher on average than that of adults.
 Therefore, MHD exposure in these children is expected to be about one-half that of adults when treated with a similar weight-adjusted dose.
-The mean weight-adjusted clearance in children 4–12 years of age is approximately 40% higher on average than that of adults.
+The mean weight-adjusted clearance in children 4 to 12 years of age is approximately 40% higher on average than that of adults.
 Therefore, MHD exposure in these children is expected to be about three-quarters that of adults when treated with a similar weight-adjusted dose.
 As weight increases, for patients 13 years of age and above, the weight-adjusted MHD clearance is expected to reach that of adults.

 No gender-related pharmacokinetic differences have been observed in children, adults, or the elderly.